Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Macrolide preparations ("Azithromycin", "Clarithromycin", etc.) are quite effective in the fight against many pathogens.

-• Medicines of the cephalosporin group (Suprax, Ceftriaxone, etc.) are effective in the acute phase of the disease.
+• Medicines of the cephalosporin group ("Supraks", "Ceftriaxone", etc.) are effective in the acute phase of the disease.

-• Tetracyclines ("Doxycycline") can be difficult to tolerate, therefore, recently, they are prescribed very rarely.
+• Tetracyclines ("doxycycline") can be difficult to tolerate, so recently, they are prescribed very rarely.

 The course of antibiotic treatment cannot be less than 10 days.